kuentodocs/kuentodocs.github.io/anthribidae/neotropical.md

 |Total| 15 tribes  | 53 genera | 577 species |

+## Publications

+**Orellana, K.S.**, Franz, N. (In press).
+Checklist of the Anthribidae (Coleoptera: Curculionoidea) of Guatemala, including new country records and a preliminary key to genera.
+Biodiversidad de Guatemala, Vol. 3.
+Universidad del Valle de Guatemala: Guatemala.

+**Orellana, K.S.**, Barrios, H. (2021).
+Catalogue of the Anthribidae (Coleoptera: Curculionoidea) of Panama, including new country records and a key to genera.
+Zootaxa 4904, 1–71. https://doi.org/10.11646/zootaxa.4904.1.1.
+Request a copy here: [Anthribidae of Panama](https://www.researchgate.net/publication/348416935_Catalogue_of_the_Anthribidae_Coleoptera_Curculionoidea_of_Panama_including_new_country_records_and_a_key_to_genera).

 ## Presentations

 -**Orellana, K.S.** (2021) Diversity and Systematics of Central American Anthribidae (Curculionoidea).
 Weevil Workers Meeting [(virtual)](https://www.youtube.com/watch?v=7H84Io2lWyA&t=2s).